Germans: Culture

-It is estimated that there are between 100 and 150 million Germans today, most of whom live in Germany, where they constitute the majority of the population.
-There are also sizable populations of Germans in Austria, Switzerland, the United States, Brazil, France, Kazakhstan, Russia, Argentina, Canada, Poland, Italy, Hungary, Australia, South Africa, Chile, Paraguay, and Namibia..
-"The Germans live in Central Europe, mostly in Germany...
-The largest populations outside of these countries are found in the United States (5 million), Brazil (3 million), the former Soviet Union (2 million), Argentina (500,000), Canada (450,000), Spain (170,000), Australia (110,000), the United Kingdom (100,000), and South Africa (75,000). " German-speaking peoples such as the Austrians and the German-speaking Swiss are sometimes referred to by scholars as Germans, although most of them do not identify as such nowadays.

 Identity

 A German ethnic identity began to emerge during the early medieval period.
 These peoples came to be referred to by the High German term diutisc, which means "ethnic" or "relating to the people".
 The German endonym Deutsche is derived from this word.
 In subsequent centuries, the German lands were relatively decentralized, leading to the maintenance of a number of strong regional identities.

 The German nationalist movement emerged among German intellectuals in the late 18th century.
 They saw the Germans as a people united by language and advocated the unification of all Germans into a single nation state, which was partially achieved in 1871.
 By the late 19th and early 20th century, German identity came to be defined by a shared descent, culture, and history.
 Völkisch elements identified Germanness with "a shared Christian heritage" and "biological essence", to the exclusion of the notable Jewish minority.
 After the Holocaust and the downfall of Nazism, "any confident sense of Germanness had become suspect, if not impossible".
 East Germany and West Germany both sought to build up an identity on historical or ideological lines, distancing themselves both from the Nazi past and each other.
 After German reunification in 1990, the political discourse was characterized by the idea of a "shared, ethnoculturally defined Germanness", and the general climate became increasingly xenophobic during the 1990s.
 Today, discussion on Germanness may stress various aspects, such as commitment to pluralism and the German constitution (constitutional patriotism), or the notion of a Kulturnation (nation sharing a common culture).
 The German language remains the primary criterion of modern German identity.